cmpilato/worship-music/For_a_Thousand_Tongues/README.md

 Dying you saved us, then rising again
 Accomplished supreme victory!

-O, for a thousand tongues to sing our great Redeemer's praise!
+Oh, for a thousand tongues to sing our great Redeemer's praise!
 Sing of the glories of our King; the triumph of His grace!
-Your church in heav'n and earth below, this sacrifice we bring!
+Your church in heaven and earth below, this sacrifice we bring!

-O, for a thousand tongues to sing.
+Oh, for a thousand tongues to sing.
-O, for a thousand tongues to sing.
+Oh, for a thousand tongues to sing.
-O, for a thousand tongues to sing.
+Oh, for a thousand tongues to sing.

 Spirit of God, fill this place.
 Write on our hearts songs of mercy and grace.
-Oh, God, we're desperate to give every praise to Thee.
+Oh, God, we're desperate to give every praise to the King.
-O, for a thousand tongues to sing!
+Oh, for a thousand tongues to sing!
-O, for a thousand tongues to sing!
+Oh, for a thousand tongues to sing!
-O, for a thousand tongues to sing!
+Oh, for a thousand tongues to sing!

 ## Notes